+Did you know that recycling is mandatory in the City of Pittsburgh?
 All residents of single-family homes and small apartments (five or fewer) must separate recyclable items from household trash and package them for bi-weekly recycling curbside collection, per City Code §619.03(a).
-The City of Pittsburgh practices single-stream recycling, which means all recyclables are co-mingled and placed into one truck and taken to a Material Recovery Facility for further processing.
+The City practices single-stream recycling, which means all recyclables are combined and placed into one truck and taken to a Materials Recovery Facility, Recycle Source, for further processing.

 - Designate a space in your home for a recycling bin.